 The NICU Family Advisory Council (NFAC) was created in 2006.
-Currently, the council includes 17 family members and 15 staff members.
-Between 2017-2018 (September), the council met six times, advising on the following initiatives:
+Currently, the council includes 22 family members and 15 staff members.
+Between 2018-2019 (September to September), the council met three times, advising on the following initiatives:

-- The NICU expansion and renovation including a brand new unit on Stoneman 9 slated to open in Fall of 2018. - The creation and launch of the online portal MyNICU.
-MyNICU is a quality improvement initiative using online technology to connect NICU families to their baby.
-This tool gives NICU parents information about their baby and the NICU directly. - Launch of a Music Therapy program in partnership with Berklee College of music. - Through the support of the NFAC, families of patients continue to receive Sweet Peas care packages to help with their comfort and daily concerns in the NICU. - The NICU continues to host alumni craft nights in support of current NICU families.
-The Halloween Costume creation in 2017 and the partnership with Project Sweet Peas in Winter 2017 to bring Santa to the NICU garnered significant media attention. - Council members have also informed the following NICU programs: - Meet and Greet parent lunches and dinners, where NICU families connect with each other in a casual setting to share their experience and socialize with NICU peers. - Eve of Thanks: The NICU also hosts an evening for alumni families to come and share pie and good cheer with current NICU families.
-This event will take place again this year in November 2018.
+- The NICU opening of a new Special Care Nursery and renovation of current NICU in Fall 2018 and 2019. - Launch of Meditation and Relaxation Techniques, a support program offered to NICU Families on a weekly group basis or individually at the bedside. - Through the support of the NFAC, families of patients continue to receive Sweet Peas care packages to help with their comfort and daily concerns in the NICU. - The NICU continues to host alumni craft nights in support of current NICU families.
+The Halloween Costume creation in 2018 and the partnership with Project Sweet Peas in Winter 2018 to bring Santa to the NICU garnered significant media attention. - The creation of a pilot Hospitality & Lodging program set for Fall 2019 to offer NICU Families who are dealing with significant acuity, transition, or great distances to travel an opportunity to stay closer to the hospital. - The pilot program of FICARE (Family Integrated Care) on the NICU which has been colead by two NICU Parents and a Nurse.
+This pilot program supports the full integration of families in the care of their infants on the NICU and uses hands on learning and collaboration to empower parents and help them prepare for the eventual transition home. - The ongoing improvements and roll out of MyNICU- an online tool for NICU families to access information about the BIDMC NICU, their baby, make requests, and participate in self-directed teaching online. - The creation of a Sibling Storytime program with the help of BIDMC Volunteer services, a program that facilities opportunities for NICU Parents to bond with their older siblings without having to choose between home and the NICU.

-- An ongoing NICU Peer mentorship program in support of current NICU families connecting with NICU Graduate parents for support. - The eventual creation of a sibling program to better support NICU siblings and their parents during infant hospital stays on the NICU.
+Council members have also informed the following NICU programs:

+- Meet and Greet parent lunches and dinners, where NICU families connect with each other in a casual setting to share their experience and socialize with NICU peers. - Eve of Thanks: The NICU also hosts an evening for alumni families to come and share pie and good cheer with current NICU families.
+This event will take place again this year in November 2019. - An ongoing NICU Peer mentorship program in support of current NICU families connecting with NICU Graduate parents for support. - The ongoing growth and expansion of our NICU Learning through Listening (LTL) program, which encourages parents to talk, read, and sing to their baby at least 20 minutes a day. - The expansion of our NICU's Music Therapy, in partnership with Berklee School of Music, which brings a certified music therapist to the unit to not only work with the babies, but to empower parents with unique tools for calming, comforting, and interacting with their babies.